Whatapalaver/chitter_frontend/README.md

 This is one of the tech test challenges from Week 10 at Makers.
 We have been provided with a backend delivering an api and have been tasked to produce a frontend for browser access.

+My incomplete app has been hosted on Heroku at [chitter-frontend](https://chitter-frontend.herokuapp.com/)

 Original Instructions
 ----
 The scenario is similar to the Chitter Challenge, except someone has already built a backend API for you and hosted it on [Heroku](https://chitter-backend-api.herokuapp.com/).